-As part of the conditions of holding a Taxi/Private Hire Car Driver’s Licence, newly licensed driver’s are required to attend a Customer Care Training Course within 6 months of the licence being granted.
-Given the Covid-19 situation, there will be no expectation on any driver who is due to attend the customer care training course however when customer care training resumes, all driver’s will be required to attend who have been granted a taxi/private hire car driver’s licence and not yet attended.
+As part of the conditions of holding a Taxi/Private Hire Car Driver’s Licence, newly licensed drivers are required to attend a Customer Care Training Course within 6 months of the licence being granted.
+Since March 2020 there has been no requirement for any driver to attend the customer care training course however when customer care training resumes, all driver’s will be required to attend who have been granted a taxi/private hire car driver’s licence and not yet attended.

 We will be noting any advisory items detailed on MOT certificates.
 You must ensure that these advisory items are closely monitored and rectified as required.

 Formal inspections will only resume when the MOT station re-opens.

 MOT stations are unable to test vehicles with a valid MOT until they move into the last month of their validity.

 Operator’s are reminded that they should ensure their vehicles are kept to the highest standard at all times and note the following points:-